ovh/terraform-ovh-publiccloud-cfssl/examples/cfssl-glance-image/README.md

 1. `git clone` this repo to your computer.
 1. Install [Packer](https://www.packer.io/).
 1. Configure your Openstack credentials using one of the [options supported by the Openstack API](https://developer.openstack.org/api-guide/quick-start/api-quick-start.html).
-1. Update the `variables` section of the `cfssl.json` Packer template to configure the Openstack region, Cfssl version, and Dnsmasq version you wish to use.
+1. Update the `variables` section of the `cfssl.json` Packer template to configure the Openstack region, Cfssl version you wish to use.
 1. Run `packer build centos7-cfssl.json`.
 1. Or run `make centos7-cfssl`.